MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/retention-policies-known-issues.md

 # Known issues for retention policies in Microsoft Teams

+The following are known issues for retention policies in Teams that are being tracked and investigated.

-1. Under Choose Teams in the Teams Channel messages location row, you may see Office 365 Groups that are not also Teams.
+- Under Choose Teams in the Teams Channel messages location row, you may see Office 365 Groups that are not also Teams.
 This will be addressed in the future.

-1. Under Choose Users in the Teams Chat location row, you may see guests and non-mailbox users.
+- Under Choose Users in the Teams Chat location row, you may see guests and non-mailbox users.
 Retention policies are not meant to be set for guests, and we are working to remove these from the list.

-1. Exchange Life Cycle assistant (ELC) runs daily, but it has an SLA of 7 days.
+- Exchange Life Cycle assistant (ELC) runs daily, but it has an SLA of 7 days.
 As a result, it's possible that, if you have a Teams retention policy to delete items older than 60 days, these items could persist for up to 67 days.
 This isn't a new situation - it follows the Exchange model.
 Of course, in most cases, there is no delay.

 | | | |